2i2c-org/infrastructure/docs/howto/features/profile-list-restrict.md

 the JupyterHub admin interface or provided externally via the authentication provider (see below for how the group names look like)

-If `allowed_groups` is not set, that profile will be available to all users.
+If `allowed_groups` is not set, that profile, profile option choice or unlisted choice, will be visible and available to everyone who can log in to the hub/

 So to restrict a profile, profile option choice or unlisted choice to a specific set of users, put a `allowed_groups` config under whatever you want to restrict, and list the groups that should be *allowed* access.
 Everyone else will not see that option, and members of that group will.
-If there's no `allowed_groups` config under a particular profile, profile option choice or unlisted choice, everyone who can log in to the hub can see it.

 Now let's look at some examples.